BaneTrifa/BaneTrifa/README.md

 - A passionate Computer Science student
 - Currently engaged in self-directed learning within the field of Machine Learning.
-- I’m currently open for an Intern
+- I’m currently open for an Intern or a Job opportunity.

 <br><br>